SonyCSLParis/Motorized-stage/3D_models/FocusMicroscope/Readme.md

 The current 3D design uses [OpenScad](https://openscad.org/).

 The module uses two limit switches to detect the start and end position of the linear slider.
-The switched are the [Omron D2F-01L-D3](https://omronfs.omron.com/en_US/ecb/products/pdf/en-d2f.pdf).
+The switches are the [Omron D2F-01L-D3](https://omronfs.omron.com/en_US/ecb/products/pdf/en-d2f.pdf).

 The main files are: